 Texas isn’t known for its fall season.
-With a lengthy summer season that seems to immediately turn to winter, autumn only seems to last a few weeks out of the year in the Lone Star State.
-Although Texas’ autumn is short, there are still a few great parks to visit during fall to embrace the cooler weather and catch some incredible fall colors from the changing leaves.
-Plan your next fall getaway at these eight Texas parks that offer up great views of fall foliage, and consider staying in a cabin to get the full fall experience.
+With a long summer season that seems to immediately turn to winter, autumn only seems to last a few weeks out of the year in the Lone Star State.
+Although Texas’ autumn is short, there are still a few great parks to visit during fall to embrace the cooler weather and admire incredible fall colors from the changing leaves.
+Plan your next fall getaway at these top Texas parks that offer up great views of fall foliage, and consider staying in a cabin to get the full fall experience.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

-Lost Maples State Natural Area is the most popular state park to visit during the fall months.
+Lost Maples State Natural Area is the most popular state park in Texas to visit during the fall months.
 The changing maples leaves, which turn red, orange and yellow, are what draw the crowds to this state park during autumn.
 The Uvalde bigtooth maples don’t start changing color until late October or early November, so plan a trip during that time to catch peak foliage colors.
 The East Trail is where most of the park’s maple trees are, so choose to take a hike on this trail to view the best of Lost Maples State Natural Area’s changing fall foliage.

 The oak, sweetgum and cypress trees found at Daingerfield State Park turn yellow, red and orange during the autumn season.
 Fall foliage can found on a scenic drive within the park or simply taking a hike on the many miles of trails here.
 Daingerfield State Park is home to Daingerfield State Park Lake, which offers up great views of fall foliage from the trees that line the lake’s banks.
 For some true solace, take a kayak out on the lake to view fall colors reflected on the lake’s surface.